renyl/playa/README.markdown

 If currently on the first or last track and playing, and `next` or `previous` takes it back to itself, play will stop.
 This is the same behavior as itunes.
 Blame them.

-If another playa is playing, pushing `next` or `previous` advances the playlist to the appropriate place, but does not alter current play.
+If another Playa is playing, pushing `next` or `previous` advances the playlist to the appropriate place, but does not alter current play.
 If that Playa is later played, the updated playhead will be used.